erdo/jenkins-spinup/README.md

 - I'm not 100% sure that I am using linux users and groups correctly
 - I'm not 100% sure that I am using docker correctly
 - I'm not 100% sure that jobs running in jenkins have no way to access the linux box via environment variables or other
-- The spinup script does not setup HTTPS access to jenkins
+- The spinup script does not set up HTTPS access to jenkins
 - The generated private ssh keys are left on the linux box (not unusual, although they are more usually kept in the .ssh folder)
-- Unkown unknowns (I'm not a professional devops)
+- Unknown unknowns (I'm not a professional devops)